Free shipping on orders over 50€ up to 500g

 The name "malachite" has several origins.

-One source suggests that this gemstone derives its name from the Latin "malachites" which means "through" and the Greek "malakhê" which means mallow.
-The color of the stone resembles particularly that of the leaves of the mallow.
+One source suggests that the gemstone derives its name from the Latin "malachites", meaning "through", and the Greek "malakhê", meaning mauve.
+The color of the stone particularly resembles that of mallow leaves.

-Another hypothesis explains the origin of its name by the Greek word "malakos" which can be translated by "softness", because of the fragility and the sensitivity of the stone to heat.
+Another hypothesis explains the origin of its name by the Greek word "malakos", which can be translated as "softness", due to the stone's fragility and sensitivity to heat.

 Malachite is a fine stone that has been known and appreciated for many centuries.

-In ancient Egypt, this gemstone was associated with Thueris, the hippopotamus goddess and protector of motherhood, and was believed to protect pregnant women.
+In ancient Egypt, this gemstone was associated with Thoueris, the hippopotamus goddess and protector of motherhood, and was believed to protect pregnant women.
 It was also a symbol of rebirth and eternal youth.

 In ancient Greece, the temple dedicated to Artemis, the goddess of hunting and wilderness, was decorated with objects and ornaments inlaid with malachite stone.

-Since ancient times, this stone has often been used as a talisman against the evil eye, tragedy and negative energies.
+Since ancient times, this stone has often been used as a talisman to combat the evil eye, tragedy and negative energies.

 The Romans believed that malachite could protect them against lightning strikes.

-Greek soldiers wore it around their wrists or necks to prevent injuries on the battlefield.
+Greek soldiers wore it around their wrists or necks to avoid injury on the battlefield.

-During the Middle Ages, it was believed to ward off the evil eye and protect children from childhood diseases.
+During the Middle Ages, it was said to ward off the evil eye and protect children against childhood diseases.

-During the Antiquity, it was found a completely different use.
-It was ground into powder to be used as a green pigment (mountain green color) in various iconographic paintings.
+In Antiquity, however, it was put to an entirely different use.
+It was ground to a powder and used as a green pigment (mountain green) in various iconographic paintings.

 pendentif étoilé malachitecabochon malachitependentif soleil malachite